egagli/MODIS_seasonal_snow_mask/README.md

-# MODIS seasonal snow mask creation + snow appearance and snow disappearance maps
+# MODIS seasonal snow presence
 ## Eric Gagliano
 ## April 18th, 2024

-This repository uses the MODIS MOD10A2 product hosted on Microsoft Planetary Computer to create seasonal snow masks and snow appearance and disappearance maps.
-This work is based on a method in Wrzesien et al., 2019.
+This repository uses the MODIS MOD10A2 product hosted on Microsoft Planetary Computer to create seasonal snow presence data: for each water year, we create maps of maximum number of consecutive snow days, snow appearance date, and snow disappearance date.
+This work is based on the global seasonal snow masking method in Wrzesien et al., 2019.

 MODIS MOD10A2 product guide: https://nsidc.org/sites/default/files/mod10a2-v006-userguide_1.pdf
 Wrzesien et al. 2019 data product: https://zenodo.org/records/2626737